top of page

 08h00.
 Breakfast

 10h00.
-The Naked Vigneron - we'll head over to the Naked Vigneron winery where you'll have the opportunity to draw and paint one of the many stunning scenes around the lake and rolling vineyards.
+Chateau Feely* - we'll walk down to another fine winery where you'll have the opportunity to draw and paint one of the many stunning scenes, with a particular focus on biodynamic/organic farming, capturing scenes and objects that represent this important practice for our local wine growers.

 16h00.
 Vernissage - we'll take some time to review what we've achieved over a glass of bubbles and enjoy the moment.